-800g beef chuck or stewing beef, cut into 2cm pieces
+800g beef chuck, cut into 2cm pieces

 2 tbsp plain flour

 Salt and black pepper

 2 tbsp tomato purée